DennisHeine/MultiMon-SSH-Server-Administration/readme.md

 MultiMon
 ==========================================
-Multimon is a linux server adminitration panel.<br>
+Multimon is a linux server adminitration panel for windows.<br>
 It comes with the following features:<br>
 -SSH<br>
 -SCP<br>